petermoresi/react-download-link/README.md

 # react-download-link

-A simple toolbar meant to download data from a client-side table.
+A simple component to download data from a client-side cache (e.g. flux, redux).

 Design to be used with browserify or webpack.